 The purpose of the fan and increased temperature in the apparatus was to mimic weather conditions in an extremely arid location; specifically, Arizona.
 Copper was used in the condenser for its conductive property.
 Copper was also found in the resulting water at a concentration of about 2.6 ppm, which is above the EPA regulation of 1.3 ppm for drinking water.
 Since there was no copper in the MOF, it was determined to have oxidized from the condenser.
 Although this negatively affected the final water quality, the research group suggested the use of galvanized steel in the future to avoid copper oxidation.
 Finally, researchers measured efficiency using solar insolation, harvested water, and water temperature.
 The device had a total thermal efficiency of 14%.

-If you want to read more about AWGs, I wrote a post called Water From Air a while ago that covers a similar process performed in Peru.
+If you want to read more about these neat generators, I wrote a post called Water From Air a while ago that covers a similar process performed in Peru.
 Or, for more information on the study you can read it for yourself here.
 This is the official citation if you have trouble:

 Kim, Hyunho et al. (2018).
 Adsorption-based atmospheric water harvesting device for arid climates.
 Nature Communications.